nvda-es/devguides_translation/original_docs/guideLines.md

 ## General ##

-1. Use the addonTemplate from http://github.com/nvdaaddons/addonTemplate
+1. Use the addonTemplate from https://github.com/nvdaaddons/addonTemplate
 2. Addon name should not contain "nvda", "plugin", "appmodule", "globalPlugin" as part of its name, the user should not have to worry about implementational issues.
 3. Addon name should be of the form "name", or "firstSecond" or "first_second"
 examples: "word", "dropbox", "extendedWinamp", "resourceMonitor" or "resource_monitor".
 Dashes in names are currently not supported by the automated system.
+4. Make sure that your add-on is released under GPL license or an equivalent that is GPL compatible, as NVDA itself is GPL and add-ons are hosted by NVDA.

 ## Versioning ##